davetron5000/faas-is-a-what-now/markdown/operations.md

 Consider if our tiny application was implemented as an MVC-style web framework.
 We would need to have visibility into the behavior of every piece of the framework as described in the above diagram.
-To understand how our application performs, we have to examine both the our code and the framework code.
+To understand how our application performs, we have to examine both our code and the framework code.
 If you've used an Application Performance Monitoring (APM) tool like New Relic, you know how complex this can be, especially if your web framework or programming language doesn't have a lot of hooks for it to instrument.

 You end up having to litter your code with stuff like this: